New Hampshire Paralegal Career Guide

 Projected Job Growth

-As law firms try to reduce the cost of providing legal counsel, certain tasks previously allocated to attorneys are expected to be delegated to paralegal support staff.
+In May 2017 the Bureau of Labor Statistics reported 1,100 paralegals and legal assistants working in New Hampshire.2 As law firms try to reduce the cost of providing legal counsel, certain tasks previously allocated to attorneys are expected to be delegated to paralegal support staff.
 This shift is expected to diversify the types of responsibilities given to paralegals and legal assistants, increasing the importance of their role in the legal system and driving the creation of more positions nationwide.
-In May 2012, the US Bureau of Labor Statistics projected 17% employment growth for paralegals and legal assistants nationwide between 2012 and 2022.2 The New Hampshire Employment Security, Economic & Labor Market Information Bureau has likewise projected positive growth for paralegal jobs in New Hampshire, at 11.1% over the same time period.1 This estimate is based on a total anticipated 131 new paralegal positions in the state from 2012 to 2022, with 32 annual openings projected when replacement positions are included.1
+The Bureau of Labor Statistics projects 15% employment growth for paralegals and legal assistants nationwide between 2016 and 2026.3 Positive growth is likewise projected for paralegal jobs in New Hampshire, at 13.8% over the same time period.1 This estimate is based on a total anticipated 160 new paralegal positions in the state from 2016 to 2026.1

 New Hampshire Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 1,260 paralegals and legal assistants working in New Hampshire, a notable increase over the 1,040 paralegals and legal assistants reported in the state in May 2011.3 The average New Hampshire paralegal salary in 2014 was reported at $47,630, comparable to the national average paralegal salary of $48,350.3,4 Paralegals in Portsmouth and non-metropolitan Western New Hampshire earned higher average salaries, at $50,730 and $52,970, respectively.3 With the projected expansion of the profession, the relatively high salaries, and New Hampshire’s strategic position in the Northeast, prospective paralegals and legal assistants should encounter positive hiring and salary trends in the state throughout the next several years.
+The average New Hampshire paralegal salary in 2017 was reported at $54,190, comparable to the national average paralegal salary of $53,910.2 Paralegals in Portsmouth earned higher average salaries, at $57,460.2 With the projected expansion of the profession, the relatively high salaries, and New Hampshire’s strategic position in the Northeast, prospective paralegals and legal assistants should encounter positive hiring and salary trends in the state throughout the next several years.

 New Hampshire Paralegal Salary Info By Metro Area